icyblade/minesweeper/README.md

 Minesweeper
 ==================
-Minesweeper by Icyblade and his friends
+Minesweeper by Cruise and Icyblade